OGOZ111/AI-assistant-CLI/README.md

 Bandersnatch inspired CLI terminal with RAG (Postgres/Supabase) AI Integration

-— Frontend: React + Vite + Tailwind — Backend: Typescript/Nodejs + OpenAI (optional) — Data: Static memory + RAG (Postgres/Supabase)
+— Frontend: React + Vite + Tailwind
+— Backend: Typescript/Nodejs + OpenAI (optional) — Data: Static memory + RAG (Postgres/Supabase)

 ## Purpose

 Showcase my projects and background in a modular, interactive way.
 The UI is a retro terminal, but the engineering is modern: typed React components, clean routing, sanitized AI output, and clear fallbacks when the AI key isn’t present.
+Fast and accurate retrieval through RAG postgres and vector embeddings.

 ## Highlights